pertan4711/reactris/README.md

 # Game Reactris

 This is a clone of the tetris game done in React and Typescript.
-It is a simple project to learn the languages and deploy techniques.
+It is a simple project to learn especially react but also other languages and deploy techniques.
+Of course it is a full blown tetris with some interesting blocks that is self invented.
+It is easy to extend with your own block structures.
-It is an ongoing process there multiple techniques including testing with jest and deploying and hosting with docker and kubernetes will be used.
+It is an ongoing process there multiple techniques including testing with jest and deploying and hosting with docker will be used.
 I have also tried to make it available in both windows and linux environments.

 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses some parameters for typescript (see below).

 Configure and setup: